Q. When I hire you to write or rewrite a script, is there some kind of an agreement or contract?

 Q. What's the difference between a rewrite or a polish?

 A "rewrite" is when a script requires "significant changes" to the plot or the interrelationship of characters.
 Whereas a "polish" is when a script requires changes to the dialogue, formatting, or scene descriptions, but not to the same degree as a rewrite.
 I offer both services as a Script Doctor.

 I've written scripts in ALL of the key genres in the film and TV industry, including: action, thriller, sci-fi, horror, western, crime, war, historical, faith-based, family / kids, drama, coming of age, comedy, romantic comedy, sports, reality / documentary, book to screenplay adaptation, and authorized biopic (biographical, based on a true life story), as well as many sub-genres too.
 Let me know what genre you're looking for, and I'll bet it's crossed my screen!

 Q. I have an awesome idea for a movie...
 Will the Screenwriter Dude work for free if I offer to split the profits with him?

 Nope.
 Sorry, but I hear this all the time.
 If you still want to pitch your idea to me and hear my honest opinion, or receive feedback on how to improve it, then I'd recommend booking a phone consultation.

 Q. Your prices are in U.S. dollars - Does that mean you only work with people who are in the U.S., or do you also take on clients from other countries?

 Absolutely, I welcome clients from anywhere on Earth - my door is wide open to international collaborations!
-I've worked on projects with clients from all over the world, including China, Australia, Canada, U.K., Ireland, and almost every state in the U.S.A.
+I've worked on projects with clients from all over the world, including China, Australia, South Africa, Canada, U.K., Ireland, and almost every state in the U.S.A.